Stacktape

 For horizontally scaled performance, you can enable sharding to distribute data across multiple primary nodes.

-• numReplicaNodes must be set to at least 1 when sharding is enabled.
+• numReplicaNodes must be at least 1 for sharded clusters.

 resources: